 When undertaking a longer project or dissertation, you may wish to consider how to manage all of the research references that you collect during your work.
-This can be a challenge, especially if you have many references so you may wish to use reference management to assist you with this.
-Examples of tools are given below but you may wish to find out what is used in your department or by your supervisors/ colleagues.
+This can be a challenge, especially if you have many references, so you may wish to use reference management to assist you with this.
+Examples of some of these tools are given below, but you may wish to find out what is used in your department or by your supervisors/colleagues.

-City subscribes to RefWorks and makes it available to staff, students and alumni.
-Some of the products such as EndNote and Mendeley currently have free versions and see the providers' websites for further details.
+City St George's subscribes to RefWorks and makes it available to staff, students and alumni.
+Some of the products, such as EndNote and Mendeley, currently have free versions; see the providers' websites for further details.

 You must create a new account the first time you use RefWorks.